-Over the last few years, drinking milk has been called into question, for a variety of dietary, cultural, and personal preference reasons.
-Also, because of the way that milk - particularly dairy - is mostly raised and farmed for mass consumption.
+Over the last few years, drinking milk has been called into question for a variety of dietary, cultural and ethical reasons.
+Also, because of the way that milk, particularly dairy milk, is mostly raised and farmed for mass consumption.

 Important Things To Know

 There are many different cultural, ethical and personal beliefs around the subject of drinking milk from animals.